This topic provides instructions for deploying VMware Tanzu Operations Manager (Ops Manager) to VMware vSphere.

 Click OK.

 (Optional) If desired, create host groups within the clusters.
-For information about using host groups in vSphere, see Host Groups in vSphere.
+For information about using host groups in vSphere, see Host groups in vSphere.

-Select the Cluster where you want to create a host group.
+Click the Cluster where you want to create a host group.

-Select the Configure tab.
+Click the Configure tab.

-Under Configuration, select VM/Host Groups.
+In Configuration, click VM/Host Groups.

 Click Add and configure the host group as follows: